ned14/outcome/doc/src/content/reference/types/basic_outcome/swap.md

 *Complexity*: Same as for the `swap()` implementations of the `value_type`, `error_type` and `exception_type`.
 The noexcept of underlying operations is propagated.

-*Guarantees*: If an exception is thrown during the operation, the state of all three operands on entry is restored, if at least two of the underlying operations is marked `noexcept`.
+*Guarantees*: If an exception is thrown during the operation, the state of all three operands on entry is guaranteed restored, if at least two of the underlying operations is marked `noexcept`.
+If one or zero is marked `noexcept`, an attempt is made to undo the partially completed operation.
+If that too fails, the flag bits are forced to something consistent such that there can be no simultaneously valued and errored/excepted state, or valueless and errorless/exceptionless.